open-telemetry/opentelemetry-java-instrumentation/instrumentation/jmx-metrics/javaagent/README.md

 - [wildfly](wildfly.md)
 - [hadoop](hadoop.md)

+### Predefined metrics mapping

+The pre-defined metrics do not provide an exhaustive mapping of every available JMX attribute as doing so would be verbose, tedious to maintain and brittle as it relies on implementation details of each of the targets supported.

+The following guidelines are recommended when modifying/extending pre-defined metrics:
+- stay consistent with [semconv general guidelines](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/general/metrics.md#general-guidelines) for metrics.
+- start with `{target}.` prefix, where `{target}` is the target system, for example `tomcat` or `hadoop`.
+- reuse the existing mbean attribute names as metric suffix to preserve semantics, for example `tomcat.errorCount` where tomcat reports as error any status >=400 and another app server might do differently.
+- optionally align with semconv when semantics are identical, for example `wildfly.network.io` is consistent with [`system.network.io`](https://opentelemetry.io/docs/specs/semconv/system/system-metrics/#metric-systemnetworkio)

 ## Configuration Files

 To provide your own metric definitions, create one or more YAML configuration files, and specify their location using the `otel.jmx.config` property.
 Absolute or relative pathnames can be specified.
 For example